 4. Increase Efficiency

 The traditional manufacturing value chain is a linear process that lacks flexibility and has been a primary cause of lower business efficiencies.
-The lack of standardization in processes across the various manufacturing functions (materials planning, supply-chain planning, expense planning, resource planning, quality management, etc.) has led to delays in time to market for many organizations.
+The lack of standardization in processes across the various manufacturing functions (demand forecasting, materials planning, supply-chain planning, expense planning, resource planning, quality management, etc.) has led to delays in time to market for many organizations.

 To achieve zero latency, organizations need to inculcate the ability to detect events before they occur, understand the potential impact of the event and subsequently make changes to the processes so that the foreseen event can be avoided.
 This requires careful orchestration and “what-if” analysis to be done in real time.
 We are not there yet, but the market offers innovative advanced analytics solutions to help customers reach this future state of operations.